Lack of water threatens agriculture from Maule to Biobío

 A second aspect that is clear is the need for all water users to work towards a common goal.
 However, the problem is that interests do not always coincide.

 For the same reason, Medina insists that a rational watershed management proposal is being worked on to allow more efficient use by all the actors.
-"If a use is achieved in a coherent and rational way, we should be able to pass this drought and those that may come in the future"he insists.
+"If use is achieved in a coherent and rational manner, we should be able to get through this drought and those that may come in the future"he insists.

 Many look at what has been done at Laja as an example of coordination between different users.